PedroAVJ/fotogenio/README.md

 # TODO

-- Change example photos for user uploads so it makes more sense
 - Fix react state not updating fast enough when uploading photos
 - Shouldn't we just use google for sign ups?
 - Optimize performance by using sizes prop